Zer0xDev/Neko/README.md

 # What is this?

-This library was created to simplify working with neural networks.
+This library was created to simplify working with AI

 # Setup